Terms of Engagement

 - Draw on that money to pay our fees and expenses as they become due.

-- Pay the amount of any judgement, settlement or other money received on your behalf to our trust account.
+- Pay the amount of any judgment, settlement or other money received on your behalf to our trust account.

 Other than for property related transactions where payment is required at or prior to completion, we request payment of all accounts within 14 days of invoice date.